Hepatoblastoma: Signs and symptoms

 Patients are usually asymptomatic at diagnosis.
 As a result, disease is often advanced at diagnosis.

 Pathophysiology

 Hepatoblastomas originate from immature liver precursor cells, are typically unifocal, affect the right lobe of the liver more often than the left lobe, and can metastasize.
 They are categorized into two types: "Epithelial Type" and "Mixed Epithelial / Mesenchymal Type."

 Individuals with familial adenomatous polyposis (FAP), a syndrome of early-onset colonic polyps and adenocarcinoma, frequently develop hepatoblastomas.
 Also, beta-catenin mutations have been shown to be common in sporadic hepatoblastomas, occurring in as many as 67% of patients.

 Recently, other components of the Wnt signaling pathway have also demonstrated a likely role in constitutive activation of this pathway in the causation of hepatoblastoma.
 Accumulating evidence suggests that hepatoblastoma is derived from a pluripotent stem cell.

-Syndromes with an increased incidence of hepatoblastoma include Beckwith–Wiedemann syndrome, trisomy 18, trisomy 21, Acardi syndrome, Li–Fraumeni syndrome, Goldenhar syndrome, von Gierke disease, and familial adenomatous polyposis.
+Syndromes with an increased incidence of hepatoblastoma include Beckwith–Wiedemann syndrome, trisomy 18, trisomy 21, Aicardi syndrome, Li–Fraumeni syndrome, Goldenhar syndrome, von Gierke disease, and familial adenomatous polyposis.